-We at devtodev made the list of must-read books for game analysts which will broaden your horizons and make your games grow faster.
+We at Devtodev have compiled a list of must-read books for game analysts that will broaden your horizons and help your games grow faster.

-We are used to hearing a question from our game industry friends and colleagues about the books that we recommend reading to understand metrics and analytics in games better.
-So, we came up with a list of such books.
+We often receive questions from our friends and colleagues in the game industry asking for book recommendations to better understand metrics and analytics in games.
+As a response, we have curated a list of such books.

 1. Lean Analytics: Use Data to Build a Better Startup Faster by Alistair Croll and Ben Yoskovitz